 Grace Living Center-Tahlequah University Northwest is a large facility located in Tahlequah, Oklahoma.
-This nursing home was awarded an overall grade of C, which is a solid score.
+This nursing home was awarded an overall grade of B-, which is a solid score.
 You can definitely do worse than this nursing home.
-You also may want to review this facility's category grades below.
-We discuss long-term care in the next paragraph.
+The best part of this facility's profile was is its long-term care score.
+Long-term care grades are discussed in the next section.

 Grace Living Center-Tahlequah University Northwest